Gladiatorus

 Gladiatorus (foaled 28 March 2005) is an American-bred Thoroughbred racehorse and sire.
 He was initially trained in Italy where he was one of the best juvenile colts of 2007, winning six races (four of them at Listed level) and finishing runner-up in the Group 1 Gran Criterium.
 He was then acquired by Godolphin but had training problems and missed the whole of the next season.
 He reached his peak in the early part of 2009 when he won his first three races in Dubai including emphatic victories in the Al Fahidi Fort and the Dubai Duty Free.
 He was less successful when campaigned in Europe but recorded a final major victory when taking the Premio Vittorio di Capua and was rated one of the best racehorses in the world at the end of the year.
 In 2019 Gladiatorus alongside Nocturnal Fox is standing in John Lynch's Windmill View Stud Ballinasloe County Galway Ireland.
 Notably Windmill View Stud produced Just A Par sired by Island House, foaled by TheBrownHen.

 Background

 Gladiatorus is a bay horse with a white star and snip and three white socks bred in Kentucky by the Italian breeding company Azienda Agricola le Ferriere di Raponi Giampaolo.
 In October 2006 the yearling colt was consigned to the Fasig-Tipton sale and was bought for $8,000 by the bloodstock agent Federico Barberini.
 He was imported to Italy where entered the ownership of the Razza Dell'Olmo stable and was sent into training with Riccardo Menichetti.

-He was the probably the best racehorse sired by Silic, a French-bred stallion who had his greatest success on North American, tracks, winning the Breeders' Cup Mile in 1999.
-Gladiatorus's dam Gmaasha never raced but was a daughter of the exceptional racehorse and broodmare Al Bahathri.
+He was one of the most successful racehorses sired by Silic, a French-bred stallion who won the Breeders' Cup Mile in 1999.
+Gladiatorus's dam Gmaasha never raced but was a daughter of the racehorse and broodmare Al Bahathri.